 Believe it or not, Phillippi Creek has over 100 miles of canals, which is more than the city of Venice, Italy.
-Very few of these are natural.
-To uncover why there are so many, we have to go back more than 100 years.
+To uncover why there are so many of these man-made channels, we have to go back more than 100 years.

 Phillippi Creek watershed (in red) with its canals (in blue).
 Credit: Sarasota County